 The “Rule of Elderness” was adopted after the death of Sultan Ahmed I. His oldest son was 13 years old at the time of his death, so his brother Mustafa I became a sultan.
 The basic premise was that all males within the older generation should be sultans before the oldest male from the next generation.

-But, new sultans confined their brothers, cousins and nephews to the cage as soon as they had left the harem, at puberty.
+But, the new sultans confined their brothers, cousins and nephews to the cage, as soon as they had left the harem, at puberty.
 That marked the end of their education and consequently many sultans came to the throne unprepared.
 In the cage, they only had the company of servants and women of the harem.